rajesh-gonuguntla/learn-ruby/README.md

 Learning Objectives:

 1. Install Ruby Version Manager on my Ubuntu 12.04 LTS
-2. Understand what a RVM can do.
+2. Understand what RVM can do.

 Install Ruby Version Manager on my Ubuntu 12.04 LTS